renatoleme/heytinget/README.md

 # Future work

-In future versions, I plan to implement more options, such like:
+In future versions, I plan to implement more features, such like:

 - Graphical interface;
 - Graphical output;
-- Output restrictions;
+- Output options;

 # Contact